flowreen/SmoothMyVideo/README.md

 help (FusionNet is already saturated at batch 1), and fp8 fails a quality gate (precision, 61px flow outliers).
 Two non-regressing cleanups were kept: GPU-side transposes, and the whole inference now runs on one CUDA stream with no per-call TensorRT sync (which also keeps the TRT default-stream warning fixed).
-See **Performance headroom** under What can be done next for the per-item results.
+See **Performance headroom** under Design notes & rationale for the per-item results.

 `torch.compile` was tried and dropped.
 Its inductor backend needs Triton plus MSVC;
 Triton is a pip wheel that would bundle fine, but the path is deliberately not bundled,